markmontymark/patterns/README.md

 	Linux 3.5.0-17-generic #28-Ubuntu SMP Tue Oct 9 19:31:23 UTC 2012 x86_64 x86_64 x86_64 GNU/Linux

 Already had gcc and autotools installed, so ping me if you need help w/ setup on Linux.

+## PHP

+Again, built on a Ubuntu box which makes this very quick and easy to setup.
+I'm using PHP 5.4.26 and testing with PHPUni

+	$ php --version | head -1
+	PHP 5.4.6-1ubuntu1.2 (cli) (built: Mar 11 2013 14:57:54)
+	$ phpunit --version | head -1
+	PHPUnit 3.6.10 by Sebastian Bergmann.

+Installed using apt-get as:

+	$ sudo apt-get install php5
+	$ sudo apt-get install phpunit